 Public Safety Topic of the Month

-- What is the Ring Neighborhood App and what can it do
+What is the Ring Neighborhood APP and what can it do/FAQ

-Absolutely not.
-Ring has gone to great lengths to ensure their customers' privacy.
-The only video Law Enforcement can see are the ones you share to the Neighborhood App or share directly with them.
+Absolutely Not.
+Ring has gone to great lengths to ensure their customer's privacy.
+The only video Law Enforcement can see are the ones you share to the Neighbors App or share directly with them.

 What is the benefit for me and my neighborhood?

-Unfortunately, Police Officers don’t know who is a stranger in every neighborhood but you do!
-Sharing photos and video allows detectives to link suspects to crimes, but more importantly prevent a crime before it happens.
+Unfortunately, Police Officers don’t know who is a stranger in every neighborhood but YOU DO!
+Sharing photos and video allows detectives to link suspects to crimes but more importantly prevent crime before it happens.